 Lancaster Community Hospital offered a comprehensive program of inpatient services to promote recovery and independence for patients age 18 and older who have suffered disabling medical conditions.
 The 16-bed inpatient Acute Rehabilitation Unit stove to assist and educate patients in becoming self-sufficient so they could resume most of their activities of daily living and working.

 An aside: My parents live Lancaster CA. located in the Antelope Valley, the premier gateway to the California High Desert and Western Mojave Desert Region.
 I love visiting them when the poopies are blooming in the Antelope Valley Poopy Reserve.
 The surrounding area after a rainy winter is covered in yellow, gold, blue and green flowers.
 For nature lovers this is an area which shows off some of the most interesting parts of the southern California landscape.
 The weather patterns are dictated by the mountain ranges that surround the Valley.
 Winters are colder and summers are hotter and drier.
 Spring weather can be blustery as the breezes race down the mountain slopes that surround the Valley.
 Autumns are clear and crisp with fall colors blanketing the Valley.
 When I visit during the winter hoilidays I make sure to bring some good warm clothing.
-My father always says when he knows I am packing up the kids for our annual Christmas trip; "The warmest jackets are by North Face, so don't forget to bring your when you come for the Christmas holidays.
+My father always says when he knows I am packing up the kids for our annual Christmas trip; "The warmest jackets are by North Face, so don't forget to bring yours when you come for the Christmas holidays."
 Yes Dad, I dutifully answer.
 My father swears by North Face.
 In his day he was a terrific mountain climber.
 He recounts some of the expeditions he was part of that North Face sponsered in the 1960's.
 The company sure has come a long way from those early days.
 Now, North Face delivers an extensive line of performance apparel, equipment, and footwear.
 Of which this family has purchased quite a few of their products.
 So yes Dad we will be bring those North Face jackets for our annual Christmas hikes.

 When it was announced that a new regional hospital would replace the old Lancaster Community Hospital most folks in the valley were thrilled.
 They anticipated a state of the art hospital facility.
 Unfortunately, if you go by the posts on Yelp about the emergency room experiences there, you would hesitate using the hospital ER.
 However in an emergency you have only 2 choices: the Palmdale Regional Medical Center or the VA hospital.
 Foe regular hospital stays and surgeries Yelp reviews are a much better.
 But reviews for the ER have been dismal from the start.
 Fortunately my folks are still in good health.
 I hope they never have to make a visit to an emergency room in any hospital.